FAIMS/burial-mounds-web/README.md

 #### Markers for Record Maps

-The `google-map-marker` variable in the *additional\_config.yml* file is used to determine whether to add a marker that points to the location of the record.
+The `google-map-marker` variable in the *additional\_config.yml* file is used to determine whether to add a marker that points to the location of the `record`.
 If the user does not wish to have a Google Map marker then the user can edit the `google-map-marker` variable and change the value from *true* to *false*, and if they wish to have the marker back then they would reverse it, changing the value from *false* to *true*.

 [Back to TOC](#table-of-contents)

 #### Title of the Markers for Record Maps

-The `title` front matter variable in the record page is used as the title of the Google Map marker.
+The `title` front matter variable in the `record page` is used as the title of the Google Map marker.

 [Back to TOC](#table-of-contents)